hiromaily/go-gin-wrapper/README.md

 ginserver -f /app/configs/yourfile.toml
 ```

+* server
+* proxy
+* auth
+* mysql
+* redis
+* mongodb
+* aws

+※ As needed, secret information can be ciphered.(using AES encryption)

 #### Authentication for Login
 It's available using Google or Facebook account using OAuth2 authentication.

 #### Authentication for API
-It's implemented by JWT(Json Web TOken) for authentication.
+It's implemented by JWT(Json Web Token) for authentication.
 Set ```[api.auth]``` on toml file.
 You can choose HMAC or RSA as signature pattern.